CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 As mentioned previously, the `pw.x` executable and environment are readily available to participants with access to the VM.
 You will learn how to execute QE in the VM later.
 Otherwise, follow the instructions for downloading and compiling QE on your machine.

 Different types of pseudopotentials and their underlying physics are beyond the scope of this tutorial, but there are many publically available pseudopotential libraries.
-This tutorial will utilize an [ONCV pseudopotential](http://quantum-simulation.org/potentials/sg15_oncv/upf/ "ONCV psp library") for Si optimized for PBE calcultions.
+This tutorial will utilize an [ONCV pseudopotential](http://quantum-simulation.org/potentials/sg15_oncv/upf/ "ONCV psp library") for Si optimized for PBE calculations.
 To retrieve this pseudopotential do the following:

 ```
 wget http://quantum-simulation.org/potentials/sg15_oncv/upf/Si_ONCV_PBE-1.0.upf